EPCCed/eidf-docs/docs/services/containerservice/training/L2_requesting_persistent_volumes.md

 # Requesting Persistent Volumes With Kubernetes

-Pods in the K8s EIDFCS are intentionally ephemeral.
+Pods in the K8s EIDFGPUS are intentionally ephemeral.

 They only last as long as required to complete the task that they were created for.